IkumaUchida/sn-bspotting/README.md

 You can implement the following flow from learning to evaluation.

 # Environment
-The code is tested in Linux (Ubuntu 16.04 and 20.04) with the dependency versions in `requirements.txt`.
+The code is tested in Linux (Ubuntu 20.04) with the dependency versions in `requirements.txt`.
 Similar environments are likely to work also but YMMV.

-Note: If you want to build an environment with Docker and Poetryni, it is preferable to refer to [cvpaperchallenge/Ascender repository](https://github.com/cvpaperchallenge/Ascender).
+Note: If you want to build an environment with Docker and Poetry, it is preferable to refer to [cvpaperchallenge/Ascender repository](https://github.com/cvpaperchallenge/Ascender).

 # usage